iridescent-dev/iap-swift-lib/README.md

   * The iOS Shared Secret (or shared key) is to be retrieved from [AppStoreConnect](https://appstoreconnect.apple.com/)
   * The iOS Subscription Status URL (only if you want subscriptions)

-See our [blog post](https://iridescent.dev/posts/swift/in-app-purchases-ios) (in French) for more information.

 ### Installation
 * [Download](https://github.com/iridescent-dev/iap-swift-lib/archive/master.zip) and extract.
 * Drag the `InAppPurchaseLib` folder to your project tree in XCode.
 When asked, set options as follows: